martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 2.Replace `-webkit-cursor:zoom-in` with `cursor:zoom-in`

-3.(optional) Publish the site if you can and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)
+We can now using the standard CSS 'cursor' property which means that all browsers that support it will be able to use it.
+If the -webkit prefix was left in, only webkit browser woudl support it

-We are now using the standard CSS cursor property which means that all browsers that support it will be able to use it.
+3.Commit your changes, wait for Azure to auto-deploy and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)

 ##6.
 OPTIONAL.
 Re-scan the site
 If you are able to, upload the changes copy of your site and repeat step 1.
 You should find that the site now passes all tests in the 'Modern Web Interoperability' test